Reletter

 Marcus Brandel

-Welcome to *Lost Bones*, where I explore Minnesota's hidden Pleistocene faunal record.
-My mission is to rediscover and document Ice Age mammals found in local museum and county historical society collections across the state.
+Welcome to *Lost Bones*, where I explore the hidden Pleistocene faunal record of the Midwestern United States.
+My mission is to rediscover and document Ice Age mammals preserved in local museums and county historical society collections across the state.

 Platform